🔒

 What is DaVinci Resolve?

-DaVinci Resolve is a professional video editing software combining color grading, VFX, audio post-production, and editing in one free application.
+DaVinci Resolve is a free professional video editing software combining color grading, Fusion VFX, Fairlight audio post, and AI tools in one application for films and TV.

 DaVinci Resolve is widely used by professionals, developers, marketers, and creators to enhance their daily work and improve efficiency.